 Alternatively, you can always make your own almond milk!

-There are a number of recipes floating around the internet touting it’s easy and has a delicious flavor.
+Several recipes are floating around the internet, touting it’s easy and have delicious flavor.

 The Bottom Line